 Be sure to discuss colon cancer screening with your doctor to see how and when you should be screened.

-There are also lifestyle changes that may reduce your risk of rectal cancer.
-These include:
+Lifestyle changes that may reduce your risk of rectal cancer:

 Canadian Cancer Society